BinhPQ2/Han_Nom_OCR/README.md

 - **Image Upload:** Allows users to upload images in JPG, JPEG, or PNG formats.
 - **Model Inference:** Uses YOLOv10 for object detection on uploaded images.
 - **OCR Processing:** Recognizes text in rotated images using an OCR system.

+## Run through CLI interface (will return the results for all the images in the input folder):